Clarkson’s Farm third season is already confirmedJan 17 | 2 min read

-The Grand Tour and Who Wants To Be a Millionaire presenter will run a 1000-acre working farm in a new Amazon Original series.
+The Grand Tour and Who Wants To Be a Millionaire presenter will run a 1000-acre working farm in a new Amazon Original series, Clarkson's Farm.

-Jeremy Clarkson has revealed his new Amazon Original TV show – an eight-part solo series, I Bought A Farm.
+Jeremy Clarkson has revealed his new Amazon Original TV show – an eight-part solo series, Clarkson's Farm.

-A self-confessed "inept townie", the Grand Tour presenter will run his own 1000-acre working farm in the heart of the British countryside.
+A self-confessed "inept townie", the Grand Tour presenter will run his own 1000-acre working farm in Oxfordshire.

 "Good news!
 I can finally confirm that I’m going to be spending the next year, in the rain, making a show about farming for Amazon Prime," said Clarkson.